AI. Useful innovation or one step away from robot world domination?

 AI has endless use cases, and more emerge every day as new tools and technology are developed.
 Here are some of the use cases we use AI for at Cognism.

-Content is one of the most obvious use cases for AI and a lot of the initial tools on the market were purpose built for easing the content process.
+Content is one of AI’s most obvious use cases, and many of the initial tools on the market were purpose-built to facilitate the content process.

-Our SEO team has been testing various free AI tools for identifying new keywords to target.
+Our SEO team has been testing various free AI marketing tools for identifying new keywords to target.

 They fed objection-based Gong call transcripts into 5 free AI tools to find the one that best fit our requirements - here were the results: